jkuituni/prometheus/README.md

   - ps/2 keyboard port
   - IDE massstorage interface
   - Standard floppydrive interface
+* Other:
-* Other: Realtime clock
+  - DS1501 Realtime clock
+  - 8bit expansion port

 The graphics is implemented with a additional FPGA board that connects via the two 40pin connectors.
-System controller is a CPLD that ties in the system, igenerates the chip selects and various control signals and contains a DRAM controller.
+System controller is a CPLD that ties in the system, It generates the chip selects, various control signals and contains a DRAM controller.

 More accurate specifications regarding the memory layout, graphics capabilities and generic system description will be added as they become available.